sysdiglabs/sysdig-aws-workshop-instructions/docs/getting-started/index.md

 ---

 {: .goal }
->At the completion of this section, you will have access to your:
+>At the end of this section you will have access to your
 > 1. Cloud environment
 > 2. Sysdig Secure account